amponce/market-intel/outstatic/content/posts/todays-indicative-fixed-prices-market-intel.md

 ---
-title: 'Today''s Indicative Fixed Prices & Market Intel'
+title: 'Today''s Indicative Fixed prices & Market Intel'
 status: 'published'
 author:
   name: 'Sean Dookie'
   picture: 'https://avatars.githubusercontent.com/u/124637922?v=4'
 slug: 'todays-indicative-fixed-prices-market-intel'
 description: ''
-coverImage: '/images/rfp-brand-QzMz.png'
+coverImage: ''
-publishedAt: '2023-06-09T16:00:02.189Z'
+publishedAt: '2023-06-15T20:20:59.651Z'
 ---

-6-9-23

-NYMEX is down almost $0.10 on the prompt month.
-Indicative Fixed prices are all up for the second straight day PG&E CG and SoCal CG Basis pricing both seem to be leveling off after their 4-week downward movement.
-PG&E CG Basis is flattening out while SoCal CG Basis is up in the immediate months, down in other months.

-To reiterate, the most recent forecast for storage was an injection of 114Bcf.
-The actual number comes in at 104Bcf.
-We're now 562Bcf higher than this time last year and 353Bcf above the 5-year average of 2,197Bcf.
-At 2,550Bcf, total working gas is within the 5-year historical range.
+6-15-23 - a little late today but worth the weight.

+NYMEX is up nearly $0.20 from yesterday.
+Above normal temps in the Plains and Midwest are pushing prices up but what’s really pushing it up today is a storage injection of only 85Bcf.
+Estimates from the “experts” called for a 95Bcf injection.
+Compare this to 94Bcf last year and a 5-year average of 84Bcf.

+could be to blame for upward price movement.
+This is a perfect example of just how quickly prices can run up on us.
+E.g., one NYMEX daily contract (10,000MMBtu) costs $2,000 more today than it did yesterday.
+Now extend that $2,000 increase for the entire month….

+Basis here in the West is starting to level off after an extended downward correction.
+We’re still well above the historical range for all West delivery/price points and we probably won’t return to the historical range any time soon.

+Waiting for it to return to historical ranges could prove to be costly.
+Driving factors have been bearish for the past 4 – 6 weeks.
+This bearish climate probably won’t last all summer.
+The first summer heatwave, or even a hint of it, usually brings in the bulls.

+Before we start planning our Independence Day parties next month, we may want to seriously look at hedging up open Basis positions.
+And for those with open NYMEX positions, same.

 START MONTH – JULY ’23

 PG&E CG SOCAL CG

-1 MONTH $5.01 $6.56
+1 MONTH $4.61 $6.15

-3 MONTHS $5.10 $7.11
+3 MONTHS $4.86 $6.94

-6 MONTHS $5.51 $7.12
+6 MONTHS $5.38 $7.08

-12 MONTHS $5.49 $6.80
+12 MONTHS $5.44 $6.78

-24 MONTHS $5.54 $6.68
+24 MONTHS $5.55 $6.72

 Summer Strip (June ’23 – Oct ‘23)

-$5.11 $6.68
+$4.87 $6.58

 Winter Strips (Nov ’23 – March ‘24)

-$6.51 $8.18
+$6.57 $8.23